NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/Webapp.rst

    :alt: Login form of the web application

 In the login form, Click :guilabel:`Create Account` and fill in your email and a password.
-You will receive an email with a confirmation code, which needs to be entered to confirm your email address.
+You will receive an email with a confirmation code that you need to enter to confirm your email address.
 Once you have confirmed your email address, you can login with your email address and your password.

 View your device